audiobookshelf/audiobookshelf-api-docs/source/includes/_items.md

 Status | Meaning | Description
 ------ | ------- | -----------
 200 | OK | Success
-403 | Forbidden | An admin user is required to quick match library items.
+403 | Forbidden | An admin user is required to quickly match library items.
 500 | Internal Server Error | The `libraryItemIds` array must have a non-zero length.